gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Potential breaking changes

+### Upgraded to Groovy 2.2.2

+Gradle now uses Groovy 2.2.2 to compile and run scripts and plugins.
+Generally, this should be backwards compatible.
+However, this change may require that you recompile some plugins and may also require some source changes.

 ### Custom TestNG listeners are applied before Gradle's listeners

 This way the custom listeners are more robust because they can affect the test status.
 There should be no impact of this change because majority of users do not employ custom listeners and even if they do healthy listeners will work correctly regardless of the listeners' order.

-### Support for reading or setting file permissions on certain platforms with Java 5 or 6
+### Support for reading or changing file permissions on certain platforms with Java 5 or 6

 Gradle previously supported file permissions on Solaris and Linux ia-64 using Java 5 and Java 6.
 This support has been removed.
 You will receive a warning when attempting to use file permissions on these platforms.

 Note that file permissions are supported on these platforms when you use Java 7 and later, and is supported for all Java versions on Linux, OS X, Windows and FreeBSD for x86 and amd64 architectures.

+If you wish to have support for file permissions on other platforms and architectures, please help us out with porting our native integration to these platforms.

 ### Support for terminal integration on certain platforms